RajaMuneerBaigal/kubernetes-intro/README.md

   **Usage**:

-    kubectl logs deploy/my-nginx          [comment]: # (picks a random replica, only logs the first container logs defined in manifest/yaml file)
+    kubectl logs deploy/my-nginx               [//]: # (picks a random replica, only logs the first container logs defined in yaml file)

     kubectl logs deploy/my-nginx --follow --tail 1    //follows new log entries with the latest log line